SQream/sqream_docs/reference/sql/index.rst

 SQL Overview
 =====================================
-This section provides reference for using SQream DB's SQL commands - DDL, DML and query Syntax.
+This section provides reference for using SQream DB's SQL commands - DDL, DML and query syntax.

 .. toctree::
    :maxdepth: 2